Call for Submissions

 New Voices and Ron Offen Poetry Prize Series

-Submissions for our annual New Voices and Ron Offen Poetry Prize contests are now open.
+Submissions for our annual New Voices and Ron Offen Poetry Prize contests are now closed.

 The New Voices Series, sponsored by the College, invites early-career writers to campus to read their work alongside student writers from the University of Chicago.
 The Ron Offen Poetry Prize Series, established in memory of poet and editor Ron Offen, invites a Chicago poet to campus to read their work alongside a student writer from the University of Chicago.